A.J. Green Player Prop Bets for NFL Week 18 | Arizona vs. Seattle 1/9/2022

 Matchup vs. Seattle

-- Green has averaged 39 receiving yards per game in his two career matchups against the Seahawks, 16.5 fewer than his over/under for Sunday's game.
+- In his two matchups against the Seahawks, Green's 39 receiving yards average is 16.5 less than his over/under for Sunday's game (55.5).

 - Note: Green's stats vs. Seahawks date back to 2016.

-- The 282.9 yards per game the Seahawks are giving up through the air makes them the NFL's 31st-ranked pass defense.
+- The 282.9 yards per game the Seahawks are allowing through the air makes them the NFL's 31st-ranked pass defense.

-- The Seahawks have given up 23 touchdowns through the air (1.4 per game).
-They are 10th in the league in that category.

 Recent Performances

-- In last week's game against the Cowboys, Green was targeted six times and recorded three catches for 74 yards (24.7 yards per reception).
+- Green put together a 74-yard performance against the Cowboys last week on three catches (24.7 yards per catch) while being targeted six times.

-- Green has put up 171 yards in his last three games (57.0 per game), hauling in eight passes on 17 targets.
+- Green has totaled 171 receiving yards (57.0 per game), hauling in eight passes on 17 targets during his last three games.

 Green's Arizona Teammates